zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/Lab1iam/iam.md

 * To sign in to the Console, you need the following:

-    - Tenant, Username and Password
+    - Tenant, User name and Password
-    - URL for the Console: [https://cloud.oracle.com] (https://cloud.oracle.com)
+    - URL for the Console: [https://oracle.com] (https://oracle.com)
     - Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox, and Internet Explorer 11
     - Please download this file: [Details.txt](https://objectstorage.us-ashburn-1.oraclecloud.com/p/iFAPdfoRcY01Baa_b6mv7eCzg3rg6IL9olmt-P6OdlAf-B_0h0LnmI_DARqiK2Qr/n/orasenatdpltoci03/b/TestDrive/o/Details.txt.zip)

 ## **STEP 1**: Signing in to the Console
 **Console Overview**
-If you haven't already, please download **Details.txt**, in the **Prerequisites** above.
-This file will be used note down important information throughout the lab.
+Please click this link to download **Details.txt**, a file in which you will be noting down important information throughout the lab.

 In this section, sign in to the Oracle Cloud Infrastructure console using your credentials.

-1. Open a supported browser and go to the Console URL: [https://cloud.oracle.com] (https://cloud.oracle.com).
+1. Open a supported browser and go to the Console URL: [https://oracle.com] (https://oracle.com).

 2. Click on the portrait icon in the top-right section of the browser window, then click on the Sign in to Cloud link.

     ![](./images/1.png " ")

-3. Enter your Cloud Account name (aka tenancy name, NOT your user name), note it down in **Details.txt** (#1).
+3. Enter your Cloud Account name (aka tenancy name), NOT your user name), note it down in **Details.txt** (#1).
 Click on the **Next** button.

     ![](./images/tenancy.png " ")